MunskyGroup/SSIT/README.md

 The SSIT provides two basic interaction options: (1) command line tools and (2) a graphical user interface.

 ## GUI Version
+A GUI version of the SSIT has much of the functionality, and is a great way to familiarize yourself with the approach.
+However, for intenssive research tasks, we strongly recommend using the command line tools.
 To get started with the GUI, compile and launch to tool kit with the following commands:

 >> src2app;